gleday/mtp/README.md

-The mtp package provides functions to apply various forms of statistical control on the occurrence of Type I errors (incorrect rejections) when conducting multiple statistical tests.
+The mtp package provides functions to apply various forms of statistical control on the occurrence of Type I errors (incorrect rejections) when conducting multiple statistical hypothesis tests.

-The package offers to use different error criteria, such as the (generalized) familywise error rate and the false rejection exceedance, as well as different methods, e.g. step-down or step-up procedures.
+mtp offers to use different error criteria
+(familywise error rate, false rejection exceedance, ...) to assess the likelihood of committing Type I errors, as well as different methods (step-down, step-up) to adjust the significance level of each test.

 ## Installation